sam-randall/samrandall.github.io/README.md

 Understand and solve complex real-world problems to make people's lives better.

 #### Profile
-I bridge the software engineering and data science world with computational engineering.
+I bridge the software engineering and data science world and use that bridge to solve complex problems with mathematical engineering.
 I build automated data analysis pipelines and build and embed models into software systems that lead to improved business and policy decisions.
 I am also an applied mathematical researcher interested in applications of topology into various domains.